ashellz/habitt/README.md

 28. Display minute if it's only 1 minute instead of minutes
 29. Editing normal habits bring duration to 1 as default, fix so nothing apepars
 30. Check if amount name is empty or just spaces
+31. Redesign the app

 Add Features:

-## ADDED

-Add how many times to complete the habit (the quantity of the habit).
+# Add how many times to complete the habit (the quantity of the habit).

-- In the database file of a habit add a quantity field as of int (default: 1).
+# In the database file of a habit add a quantity field as of int (default: 1).
-- When completing the habit with a quantity more than 1 you will be given more slideable options, or at least a dialog box to enter if you've done the habit that many times (default: max amount)
+# When completing the habit with a quantity more than 1 you will be given more slideable options, or at least a dialog box to enter if you've done the habit that many times (default: max amount)
-- Add a new field left to the completion icon displaying how many times you've done the habit out of the specified amount
+# Add a new field left to the completion icon displaying how many times you've done the habit out of the specified amount

-## ADDED

-Add how long to do the task.
+# Add how long to do the task.

-- In the database file of a habit add a time field as an int (default: 0).
+# In the database file of a habit add a time field as an int (default: 0).

-#### YET TO ADD - Limit the time to 12h a day.

-- Add a new field left to the completion icon displaying how long you've done the habit for compared to the specified amount of time
+# Add a new field left to the completion icon displaying how long you've done the habit for compared to the specified amount of time

-## ADDED

-When creating the habit make the user choose between creating a task based on time goal or amount goal.
+# When creating the habit make the user choose between creating a task based on time goal or amount goal.

 Add a feature so a user can edit completion values of habits the last 5 days

-- Add DateTime field to the habit database

-## ADDED
+Add animations
+Add notifications

-Make new amount and duration features editable within a habit
+# Make new amount and duration features editable within a habit

 Add cookie icon

 Add chef top icon

-At the bottom of menu drawer add profile username and signout option If user is signed in, display home page right away
+# At the bottom of menu drawer add profile username and signout option
+# If user is signed in, display home page right away
-Fix some bugs along the way
+# Fix some bugs along the way